Easee’s electric vehicle charger can reduce the strain that plug-in electric vehicles will place on national power grids.

 The Easee Charging Robot adapts to all EVs, automatically detecting the vehicle’s power requirements.
 The charging robots communicate with each other locally and through the cloud, balancing charging for multiple vehicles and automatically updating the software when connected to the internet.
 Safety features include heat detection and electrical ground fault detection (Type B).

-Easee Charge and Easee Home maximise the charging power based on the available energy in a building, dynamically distributing energy between EV charging units when multiple robots are connected.
+Easee offers both a home charging solution, Easee Home, and a commercial charging solution, Easee Charge.
+Easee Charge maximises the charging power based on the available energy in a building, dynamically distributing energy between EV charging units when multiple robots are connected.
 Easee also offers docking stations and a scalable plug-and-play option.
 The solutions can easily be installed by electricians, and customers have full control of charging with the Easee app.
-Easee Charge also offers a back office billing system.
+Easee Charge comes with a back office billing system as well.

 The Easee Charging Robot holds a world record in capacity, by making it possible to mount 101 units on the same circuit.
 Because the Easee solution is designed for parallel connections, customers can start with one unit and scale up by connecting chargers according to demand.